 Environmental concerns leading to the Waste Landfill Tax

 Back in 1995, the UK government was faced with growing environmental concerns from pollutants in the water system resulting from decomposing waste, biologically inactive incinerated waste in the form of slag and ash and increasing pressure from the EU to improve environmental health standards.
 To try and combat these issues a proposal was made which they believed would reduce the amount of waste sent to landfill, encourage recycling, and help meet government quotas.
 This proposal would eventually become the Waste Landfill tax.

-Method of Taxation – Waste by Weight
+The Waste Landfill Tax method of taxation – Waste by Weight

 To begin with, it was argued that the tax should be collected via an “ad valorem charge”, which is a method of charging a duty, fee or tax based on the value of goods and services, rather than by weight or quantity.
 It was initially thought that this would be the quickest and easiest way to discourage landfill disposal of waste and would be easy to enforce.

 While many members of local and central government agreed with the idea to create a landfill tax, many felt that by doing so “ad valorem” would not work to help the government meet its environmental goals.
 It was feared that this method of taxation would lead to companies disposing of their waste in the cheapest available landfill sites, which may have lower environmental standards, or would send their waste to be incinerated rather than buried which would create its own environmental consequences, and may increase the illegal tipping of waste.